aaronverber/k8-website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 2) "allkeys-lru"
 ```

-5. To clean up your work, you can use the following command to delete the created resources:
+5. To clean up your work, run the following command to delete the Redis pod:

 ```shell
 kubectl delete pod/redis configmap/example-redis-config